nanoboot/bit-backup/README.md

 ```

 ```
-Creates local .birindex
+Creates local .bibindex

-Downloads remote .birindex – if does not exist, empty file will be returned.
+Downloads remote .bibindex – if does not exist, empty file will be returned.

 Compares these indexes, uploads new blobs to object addressed system (SHA-512) – packaged to 7z archives (compression=ultra + other settings)